devWRM/million_dollar_ideas/NOTES.md

 NOTE 23:20 Why config.ru has: use Rack::MethodOverride
     An erb page usually has a GET or POST method
-    The override allows a different HTTP verb for method
+    The override allows a different HTTP verb PATCH for method NOTE Need PATCH to change Existing data

 NOTE 28:00 Resize the edit form text boxes
     WORKING
     <textarea name="summary" style="width:auto; height:auto;"><%= @idea.summary %></textarea>

+NOTE The session has information about the user, NOT the ideas NOTE The params has information on the most recent/last passed in data